Auto Fraud Lawyer California: How to Report Car Dealer Fraud and Get the Justice You Deserve

 Real Case: How Filing a Complaint Led to a Win (With Legal Help)

-One client, Sarah, bought a certified pre-owned sedan.
+One client, Sarah, purchased a certified pre-owned sedan earlier this year.

 It turned out the car had been totaled out of state—something the dealer failed to disclose.